Conflux-Chain/conflux-doc/docs/get_started.md

 If you are going to set up a node and let it join the Conflux mainnet(testnet), you need to set the `public_address` appropriately.
 It should be set as the IP address of your node which can be accessed publicly from Internet.
 If your node is covered under a public gateway, you can get its public address by searching "ip" in [Baidu](https://www.baidu.com).

 If you want to let your node participate the mining process, you need to enable it by setting `start_mining` as "true" and `mining_author` as the account address that receives the mining reward.

+If you want to open the http or websocket RPC, you need to enable it by setting `jsonrpc_http_port` or `jsonrpc_ws_port`, and if you want reliably answer transaction-related RPCs you need set `persist_tx_index` to true before sync started (`very important`) and run a archive node.

 ## Running Test